HardlyDifficult/Tutorials/Chapter1.md

 There are various APIs for manipulating forces on a rigidbody.
 This script will be setting initial values for:

  - Velocity: the desired movement direction and speed.
-Abstent any additional forces, 'Drag' decreases the velocity every frame until it reaches 0.
+Absent any additional forces, 'Drag' decreases the velocity every frame until it reaches 0.
  - Angular velocity: degrees per second to rotate the object.
-Abstent any additional forces, 'Angular drag' will decrease this until it reaches 0.
+Absent any additional forces, 'Angular drag' will decrease this until it reaches 0.

 </details>
 <details><summary>What's SerializeField and why not use public instead?</summary>